signalben/Planar-Grasping-Platform/README.md

 ROS    	 version: kinetic
 _________________________________________________________________________________
 ## Installation
+-In a new terminal:
-$ cd Planar-Grasping-Platform/scara_ws/
+cd Planar-Grasping-Platform/scara_ws/
-$ catkin_make
+catkin_make
-$ sudo gedit ~/.bashrc
+sudo gedit ~/.bashrc

----Add the fullpath of scara_ws/devel/setup.bash to bashrc:
+-Add the fullpath of scara_ws/devel/setup.bash to bashrc:
-$ source /home/"YOUR_USERNAME"/Planar-Grasping-Platform/scara_ws/devel/setup.bash

-source ~/anaconda3/etc/profile.d/conda.sh
+ "source /home/"YOUR_USERNAME"/Planar-Grasping-Platform/scara_ws/devel/setup.bash"

+-In a new terminal:
+roscd scara_description
+python localize.py
 __________________________________________________________________________________
 ## Running

+-In a new terminal:
+roscore

+-In a new terminal:
+rosrun scara_driver driver

+-If connected to GRBL via tty/USB0, the following prints:
+[ INFO] [1632873809.317268255]: Connected to master at [localhost:11311]
+[ INFO] [1632873809.332904395]: Serial Port initialized
+Printing responses from GRBL and the gripper controller Ready - Use &E to enable control

+-In a new terminal:
+rosrun scara_driver user
+-In the same terminal:
+&E

+-The driver node should now print:
+&E
+Enabled control of arm and gripper
+&S-79

+-In the user terminal:
+ #$X

+-The driver node should now print:
+[MSG:Caution: Unlocked]

+-In a new terminal:
+rosrun scara_grasping joint_trajectory_action.py

+-In a new terminal:
+roslaunch scara_bringup bringup.launch
+  - If no camera is plugged in, use realsense:=0 argument not to run the camera node
+  - To disable the broadcast of a static transform for the camera use argument camera_pose:=0

 __________________________________________________________________________________
 ## Testing and debugging
 __________________________________________________________________________________
 ## Notes

+source ~/anaconda3/etc/profile.d/conda.sh